ooples/pine_script_docs/source/concepts/Inputs.rst

     plot(srcInput, "Src", color.new(color.purple, 70), 6)

 This shows a chart where, in addition to our script, we have loaded an "Arnaud Legoux Moving Average" indicator.
-See here how we use our script's source input widget to select the output of the ALMA script as an input into our script:
+See here how we use our script's source input widget to select the output of the ALMA script as an input into our script.
+Because our script plots that source in a light-purple thick line, you see the plots from the two scripts overlap because they plot the same value:

 .. image:: images/Inputs-InputTypes-08.png